A new notion of commutativity for the algorithmic Lov\'{a}sz Local Lemma: Compositional properties for resampling oracles

 \section{Compositional properties for resampling oracles}

-In many applications, the flaws and their resampling oracles are built out of a collection of simpler, ``atomic'' events.
-For example, in the permutation LLL setting, these would be events of the form $\pi x = y$.
-In \cite{ParallelHarris}, Harris described a generic construction for this type of composition when the atomic events satisfy an additional property referred to as \emph{obliviousness}.
-Let us now review this construction, and how it works with T-commutativity.
+In many settings, the flaws and resampling oracles are built out of simpler, ``atomic'' events.
+In \cite{ParallelHarris}, Harris described a generic construction, and generic parallel algorithm, when the atomic events satisfy an additional property called \emph{obliviousness}.
+Let us now review this construction, and how it works with commutativity.

-Consider a set $\mathcal A$ of events, along with a resampling oracle $\mathfrak R$ and a dependency relation $\sim$.
-The set $\mathcal A$ should be thought of as ``pre-flaws'', that is, it has all the \emph{structural} algebraic properties of a resampling oracle, but does not necessarily satisfy any convergence condition such as the LLLL.
-If we run the local search algorithm with this set of flaws $\mathcal A$, the algorithm will likely not converge.
+Consider a set $\mathcal A$ of events, and a symmetric dependence relation $\sim$.
+It is allowed, but not required, to have $f \sim f$ for $f \in \mathcal A$.
+We refer to the elements of $\mathcal A$ as \emph{atoms}.
+These should be thought of as ``pre-flaws'', that is, they have the \emph{structural} properties of a resampling oracle, but do not necessarily satisfy any convergence condition such as the LLLL.

-It is allowed, but not required, to have $f \sim f$ for a pre-flaw $f$.
-This will make a significant difference in determining the dependency relation for the composed flaws.
-Recall that in our framework a flaw $f$ always should have $f \sim f$.

-For the compositional construction, it is necessary to define explicitly how the resampling oracle $\mathfrak R_f$ uses the random seed.
-We suppose that $\sigma' \leftarrow \mathfrak R_f(\sigma)$ is generated by first drawing a random seed $r$ from some probability space $R_f$, and then setting $\sigma' = F( \sigma, r)$ for some \emph{deterministic} function $F$.
-For brevity, we write this as $\sigma' = r \sigma$.
-With this notation, we can state the definition: